 This often seems to present a particularly hard pill to swallow for less experienced collectors, so we'll explain it with an example - having a Hirst piece doesn’t mean the artwork can be priced as other Damien Hirst’s work.
 The condition is the first thing that is assessed when you value artwork and it plays a major part in defining the final price of the work.

 Important factors are any changes to the state, possible restorations, effects of any modifications to the physical integrity of a piece or its visual quality.
 If any of these factors are present, the value of the artwork deteriorates at a frightening rate.
-Needless to say, pristine condition is highly desirable.
+Needless to say, the pristine condition is highly desirable.

 So, the golden rule is that you should never, under any circumstances, try to make direct changes to the piece.
 Just leave it as is and do not risk compromising its value.